-- All medications, including prescription and OTC oral medications, ointments, lotions, and homeopathic products, require an authorization form signed by the parent/guardian and in some cases, as required by state licensing, the child's medical provider.
-The authorization form can be found by going to enroll.brighthorizons.com and clicking on the specific state page or obtained from center management. - All medication as noted above must be brought to the center in the original container and include the proper dosing device to administer the medication as well as the authorization form.
+- All medications, including prescription and OTC oral medications, ointments, lotions, and homeopathic products, require an authorization form signed by the parent/guardian and in some cases, as required by state licensing, the child's medical provider. - All medication as noted above must be brought to the center in the original container and include the proper dosing device to administer the medication as well as the authorization form.
 The medication and the implement must be labeled with the child's full name. - If a child is taking a new medication, the first dose must be given to the child at home so that parents/guardians can observe the child for any side effects. - Once-a-day medications and vitamins should be administered at home unless otherwise indicated for medical reasons noted by the child's medical provider. - All medications must be handed directly to center management or a staff person to ensure proper storage. - Medication, including ointments, lotions, and lip balms, should not be left in diaper bags, lunch bags, backpacks, or the child's cubby.
 If these are found in a child's belongings, they will be removed and stored out of the reach of children until pick-up that day.